linneat/Java_exercises/README.md

 # Java Exercises

-Exercises from the book 'Introduction to programming in Java'
+Exercises from the book 'Introduction to programming in Java: An Interdisciplinary Approach'